 Step 1: Collecting data

-It is important to collect enough data across all your channels to find out who your customers are, what they need, what stage of the buying cycle they are in and how they are interacting with your brand.
-In this way, you can create more accurate personas and therefore personalize and optimize your marketing strategies, and it will help you focus on the marketing channels that aid you in reaching your goals.
-It also means that you can create personalized content for your customers.
+It is important to collect enough customer data across all your channels to find out who your customers are, what they need, what stage of the buying cycle and customer journey they are in, and how they are interacting with your brand.
+In this way, you can create more accurate personas and therefore personalize and optimize your marketing strategies, and it will help you focus on the different channels that aid you in reaching your goals.
+It also means that you can create personalized content for your customers, boosting customer engagement.

 The Fresh Relevance approach